sled-rs/sled-rs.github.io/performance.md

 activity.

-Putting energy into reducing the complexity of your code will make it:
+Putting energy into reducing the complexity of your code will often make it:

 * easier for humans to read (hence faster for them to optimize over time)